 Starry stonewort is a bright green, bushy algae that is native to Eurasia.
-It has very small white, star-shaped bulbils that form on clear threads at the base of the plant and may be found at or below the sediment surface- making it even more difficult to remove.
-Starry stonewort can often times be mistaken as many other native, beneficial grass-like algae such as chara and other types of stonewort.
+It has very small white, star-shaped bulbils that form on clear threads at the base of the plant.
+The invasive weed is usually found at or below the sediment surface, making it even more difficult to remove.
+Starry stonewort can be mistaken as many other beneficial, grass-like algae such as chara and the other species of stonewort.

 How you can help?

 According to the Minnesota DNR law, it requires water recreationist to: